clementjambon/QuoridorRL/README.md

 ```

 ## AlphaZero agent
 The *AlphaZero* agent can be trained by generating successively self-play games with previous models and training the new model by sampling experiences from those self-play games.
-To this extent, we provide two dedicated pipelines (namely the **self-play pipeline** and the **training pipeline**) which can be executed independently or successively using the overall **manager pipeline**
+To this extent, we provide two dedicated pipelines (namely the **self-play pipeline** and the **training pipeline**) which can be executed independently or successively using the overall **manager pipeline**.

 ### Self-play
 Self-play games can be generated using a pre-existing model by running